Mutiny on the Bounty (1962 film): Shooting

 In January 1961, after three months of filming, Reed flew back from location with an "undisclosed ailment".
 Reportedly, his departure was due to bouts with gallstones and heat stroke, although other reports stated that Reed was instead unhappy over differences with the direction of the story.
+By that time, the rainy season had arrived, so filming halted and the unit returned to Hollywood.

+Reed's wife, Penelope Dudley-Ward, wrote to her cousin David Birkin from the Beverly Wilshire Hotel on February 25:

-By that time, the rainy season had started, so filming halted and the unit returned to Hollywood.
-MGM then demanded that Reed finish the film within 100 days, but the director said he needed 139.
-The studio fired him.
-Brando claims in his memoirs that MGM fired Reed because he wanted to make Bligh the hero.
+When MGM demanded that Reed finish the film within 100 days, the director replied that he needed 139, so the studio fired him.
+Brando claims in his memoirs that Reed was dismissed by MGM because he wanted to make Bligh the hero.

 Lewis Milestone

-Reed was replaced by Lewis Milestone, in what was his last stint directing a theatrical film.
+Reed was replaced by Lewis Milestone, in what turned out to be his last job at directing a theatrical film.
 "Reed was used to making his own pictures", said Milestone.
 "He was not used to producer, studio and star interference.
 But those of us who have been around Hollywood are like alley cats.
 We know this style.
 We know how to survive."

-Milestone later said "I felt it would be an easy assignment because they'd been on it for months and there surely couldn't be much left to do."
-However, he says he found that they had only shot one seven-minute scene, where Trevor Howard issues instructions about obtaining breadfruit.
+Milestone later said, "I felt it would be an easy assignment because they'd been on it for months and there surely couldn't be much left to do."
+However, Milestone then discovered that only one seven-minute scene (Bligh giving instructions about obtaining breadfruit) had been completed.

-Filming resumed in March 1961 at MGM studios.
+In March 1961, filming resumed at MGM studios in Culver City.
 Milestone said that for his first two weeks on the film "Brando behaved himself and I got a lot of stuff done", such as the arrival of the Bounty at Tahiti.
 The director says he "got on beautifully with" the British actors.
 "They were real human beings and I had a lot of fun."

 Milestone says "the trouble started" after the first two weeks.
 He summarised the cause: "The producer made a number of promises to Marlon Brando which he couldn't keep.
 It was an impossible situation because, right or wrong, the man simply took charge of everything.
 You had the option of sitting and watching him or turning your back on him.
 Neither the producers nor I could do anything about it."

 The unit returned to Tahiti in April 1961.
-Filming was plagued by bad weather and script problems.
+Filming was plagued by bad weather and continuing script problems.
 Richard Harris clashed with Brando, and Brando was frequently late to set and difficult while filming.